This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - 2 teaspoons vanilla extract

-- 6 tablespoons jam (you may need a little more or a little less, see note below)
+- 6 tablespoons jam (you may need a little more or a little less, depending on the indent size)

 Instructions: